 Homesick at uni?
 How to cope with homesickness

 Although many freshers won’t admit it, leaving home, even if it is to start the next chapter of your life, can be tough.
 Especially if you’ve moved far away from your friends and family for the first time.
-Here’s our guide on what to do if you’re suffering from homesickness.
+Feeling homesick at uni is extremely common.
+Here’s our guide on what to do if it's affecting you.

 What is homesickness?

 ‘Home sickness’ doesn’t mean you’re actually ill.
 It’s a feeling you get after leaving home which usually has an impact on your mental health.
 For example, but you may notice an increase in:

 Having said this, it’s important to note that mental and physical health are usually linked.
 So along with feeling down, you could have other symptoms, such as a nervy tummy, increased heartbeat, breathlessness, feeling nauseous and temporary insomnia.

 What to do if you’re homesick at uni

 Firstly, we wanna say that suffering from homesickness is a natural part of the uni experience; it doesn’t make you weak.
 Lots of people struggle when they start university, especially if you’re an international student.
 Luckily, there’s stuff you can do to feel better.
 These are some of our top tips: